 - a.
 Randomized Controlled Trial: The report must represent subject matter that is of significant importance to the field, and must adhere to the CONSORT guidelines. - b.
 Meta-analysis and Systemic Review: The report must represent subject matter that is of significant importance to the field, and must adhere to the PRISMA or MOOSE guidelines. - c.
 Cost-effective analysis: The study must represent subject matter that is of significant importance to the field, and must conform with the principles set forth in the "WHO guide to Cost-Effective Analysis." - d.
 Case-control study: If there is a well-defined objective with a specific hypothesis to be tested, and if the subject matter is of significant importance to the field, the thesis will be reviewed by the subspecialty division for possible acceptance.
 The submitted thesis must conform to the STROBE guidelines for observational studies. - e.
 Cohort study: The subspecialty division will review the thesis for possible acceptability if (a) the candidate developed the cohort [ie, data-mining of established datasets is rarely acceptable], (b) there is a well-defined hypothesis to be tested, and (c) the subject matter is of significant importance to the field.
 The submitted thesis must conform to the STROBE guidelines for observational studies. - f.
 Survey-collected data: The subspecialty division will review the thesis for possible acceptability if (a) the candidate developed the questionnaire or used a previously validated questionnaire, (b) the subject matter is of significant importance to the field, (c) there is a well-defined hypothesis to be tested, (d) the recipients of the questionnaire are selected to avoid bias, and (e) there is at least 50% return and completion of the questionnaire.
 The submitted thesis must conform to the STROBE guidelines for observational studies. - 9.
 Thesis Defense: During the oral examination, the candidate may be asked one or all of the following questions.
 Additional questions may be asked which are not listed in this outline. - a.
 Hypothesis - 1) What were the study objectives? - 2) What was the population studied? - 3) What was the population to which the investigators intended to apply their findings? - b.
-Design of the investigation d.
-Presentation of findings e.
-Analysis of the results
+Design of the investigation - 1) Was the study an experiment, case control study, randomized clinical trial, planned observations, or a retrospective analysis of records?